 • 1994 MEN’S WORKS ART EXHIBITION (Warkworth Craft Gallery NZ) Oils, Leather, Carving, Pencil Illustration

-• 1994 A WINDOW ON THE MAHURANGI MURAL (Warkworth NZ) 20 sq.m Early Mahurangi River history in color realism
+• 1994 MURAL COMMISSION INSTALLATION ART, A WINDOW ON THE MAHURANGI (Warkworth NZ) 20 sq.m Early Mahurangi River history in color realism

-• 1994 A WINDOW ON YESTERDAY MURAL (Warkworth NZ) 28 sq.m Early Warkworth history in sepia photorealism
+• 1994 MURAL COMMISSION, WINDOW ON YESTERDAY (Warkworth NZ) 28 sq.m Early Warkworth history in sepia photorealism

-• 1994 A SUMMER HOLIDAY MURAL (Warkworth NZ) 27 sq.m photorealist interior illusion of local beach from veranda setting
+• 1994 MURAL COMMISSION INSTALLATION ART, A SUMMER HOLIDAY (Warkworth NZ) 27 sq.m photorealist interior illusion of local beach and veranda

 • 1993 SMALL WORKS ART EXHIBITION (Warkworth Society of Arts NZ) Oils